Frequently Asked Questions

 In July of 2016, Aly told Katie about her idea to start a volunteer initiative to provide free, online and on-demand tutoring to disadvantaged high school students in the U.S. Katie was immediately excited by this idea to provide extra online support to disadvantaged students.
 She knew that her experience co-founding and leading another Internet-based, volunteer-run initiative would help Aly advance this concept.
 Katie also proposed supplementing online tutoring with college-focused mentorship and admissions advice, with the long-term goal of tailoring programs to meet the needs of specific disadvantaged student groups in the U.S. After many hours of research and discussion, Aly and Katie would go on to co-found UPchieve.

 How can I help / get involved? +

-A: There are several ways you can help us make higher education achievable for all:
+A: There are several ways you can help us close the achievement gap:

-- Volunteer with us as a tutor or admissions consultant, or by joining our staff
+- Volunteer with us as an Academic Coach or by joining our staff

 - “Like” and follow us on social media to stay up-to-date on our progress

 - Make a tax-deductible donation to help us expand